Effie M. Morrissey: Grand Banks Fishing Schooner

 In 1905 under a new owner, Captain Ansel Snow, Effie M. Morrissey began fishing out of Digby, Nova Scotia.
 In 1912, the Montreal journalist and photographer Frederick William Wallace sailed on the vessel as a member of Snow's crew.
 His epic poem about his time aboard Effie M. Morrissey, "The Log of the Record Run," was widely read and adopted by east coast fishermen with such authentic results that the folklorist Helen Creighton mistakenly believed it to be a very old traditional song.

-Then in 1914, ownership moved to Brigus, Newfoundland where Harold Bartlett used her as a fishing and coasting vessel along the Newfoundland and Labrador shoreline.
+In 1914 ownership moved to Brigus, Newfoundland, where Harold Bartlett used her as a fishing and coasting vessel along the Newfoundland and Labrador shoreline.

 Early 20th century: exploration

 In 1925 Harold Bartlett sold her to his cousin, noted Arctic explorer Capt.
 Bob Bartlett, who installed an auxiliary engine and reinforced the hull so the vessel could be used in Arctic ice.
 In 1926 with the financial support of the well known publisher George Palmer Putnam, Bartlett embarked on two decades of Arctic exploration using this vessel.

 Notable voyages captained by Robert Bartlett aboard Effie M. Morrissey include: